benedictjones/EiM_MaterialProxy/README.md

   - Use 8GB of RAM or more
   - A CPU with multiple cores (the number of cores to be used can be selected)

 ## Instillation

-Please **download or git clone the repository**.
-Following this, ensure that the correct packages and NGSpice are installed.
+Having downloaded the repository, ensure that the correct packages and NGSpice are installed.
 Normal installation time will be around 5 minutes (depending on upload/download speed).

 ### Step 1 - Packages